How to Plant, Grow, and Care for a Kumquat Tree

 Anthracnose is a common citrus disease.
 This leaf spot disease can be prevented by spraying the tree three times annually with horticultural oil.
 If it appears, most copper-based fungicides will clear it up.
 You may also encounter alternaria leaf spots, and those should be handled similarly to anthracnose.

 Citrus blast is a bacterial infection that spreads in parts of the US after wind-driven rain.
 The bacteria, Pseudomonas syringae, enters into the plant via points of damage from the wind.
-It causes withering of leaves and can lead to complete death of the plant.
-Plant your citrus trees with protection from wind, and use a copper-based fungicide to kill off bacteria.
+It causes withering of leaves and can lead to the complete death of the tree.
+Plant your citrus trees with protection from wind.

 Phytophthora root rot is another issue that may appear.
-This is usually a fungally-based root rot that is caused by overly-soggy soil conditions.
+This is usually a fungally based root rot caused by overly soggy soil conditions.
 Do not overwater your trees, and you should not encounter this problem.

 Frequently Asked Questions